Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 Lines **3 – 107** are not profoundly interesting: there, data structures (`CSR_SERVER_DLL` and `BASE_STATIC_SERVER_DATA`) and local variables are initialized; even though the registry is queried in the process, an error would not cause the function to stop executing.
 The same could be stated about lines **113-142**.
 A call to _NtQuerySystemInformation()_ may potentially be the culprit (depending on the implementation), but it is not likely to be the case.
 Now, **_BaseSrvInitializeIniFileMappings()_**, which for now is no more than a black box, we should keep in mind.

-Beginning from the line **145** a preparatory work necessary for creating object directories and associated symbolic links takes place: in particular, security descriptors for the said entities are created and access control lists are set.
+Beginning from line **145** a preparatory work necessary for creating object directories and associated symbolic links takes place: in particular, security descriptors for the said entities are created and access control lists are set.
 Here we come across another “black box”: **_CreateBaseAcls()_**.
 The directories that are about to be created will hold named events, semaphores, mutexes, and file mappings.
 OS needs to isolate different Terminal Services sessions (and different WinApps, too) from each other; this is why multiple directories are required (you can read more on the subject [here](http://www.nynaeve.net/?p=61) and [here](https://www.tiraniddo.dev/2019/02/a-brief-history-of-basenamedobjects-on.html)).
 One could not but marvel at the luck of encountering such an arrangement for these directories (and the associated symbolic links), once created, stay in memory until OS “shuts down” and, for this reason, might be used as waymarks to determine how far _ServerDllInitialization()_ has gotten before happening upon an error.
 It will narrow down the search significantly.

-In line **337** the first directory is created: "**_\BaseNamedObjects_**" or "**_\Sessions\sid\BaseNamedObjects_**" for any session id (sid) different from that returned by `RtlGetCurrentServiceSessionId()`.
+In line **337** the first directory is created: "**_\BaseNamedObjects_**" (or "**_\Sessions\sid\BaseNamedObjects_**" -- for any session id (sid) different from that returned by `RtlGetCurrentServiceSessionId()`).
 In order to check if this directory exist we, once again, turn to the crash dump analysis with **_cdb_**.
-Let us begin by identifying session id.
+Let us begin by identifying the session id.

 {% highlight none linenos %}
 kd> dd CSRSRV!SessionId